harperreed/harper.eth/content/index.md

 My name is [Harper Reed](https://harperreed.com).

+This website is hosted on IPFS.
+You can typically access it via <a href="harper.eth.link">harper.eth.link</a>.

+I believe that *web3* is part of our very weird future.
+I am not so sure on the details, but it is very exciting.

 ## About Harper Reed

 I am a computer operator who likes to make things.
 Also pranks.